 As I was catching my breath, something hit my back.
 Almost instantly I fell unconscious.

-When I woke up I checked to see if my camera was gone.
-As I had suspected, whoever was attacking me wanted my camera.
+When I woke up I checked to see if my camera was ok.
+I couldn't find it.
+I looked everywhere for it, but my efforts were fruitless.

 Why would someone want my camera?